-The Chief Internal Auditor will be required to manage the provision of a complete audit service to the authority which will include systems, regularity, computer and contract audit in addition to the investigation of housing and council tax benefits fraud.
+The Chief Internal Auditor will be required to manage the provision of a complete audit service to the authority which will include systems, regularity, computer and contract audit.
 In discharge of this duty, the Chief Internal Auditor will:

-- prepare a rolling three-year strategic risk-based audit plan in consultation with departmental senior management, for formal ratification by Director of Finance, Management Team and the Audit Committee.
-This strategic plan will be regarded as flexible rather than as an immutable expression of audit policy - translate the strategic plan into annual plans for formal agreement with the Director of Finance Management Team and the Audit Committee. - ensure a system of close supervision of audit work, and maintain a review of audit files through the supervisory structure - ensure a system of computer audit within the authority is implemented and maintained - maintain a small unit within the section specifically for the investigation of benefits fraud, staffed with specialist fraud officers - prepare, for agreement with the Chief Executive and Director of Finance, annual reports on audit and benefits fraud investigation activities for presentation to the Audit Committee.
+- prepare an annual risk based risk-based audit plan in consultation with departmental senior management, for formal ratification by Director of Finance, Management Team and the Audit Committee. - ensure a system of close supervision of audit work, and maintain a review of audit files through the supervisory structure - prepare, for agreement with the Chief Executive and Director of Finance, annual reports on audit activity for presentation to the Audit Committee.